Screenshots

 Pros

-• Seamless first-person and third-person switching
+- Seamless switching between first-person and third-person perspectives mid-gameplay

 Cons